cacquani/blog/blog_articles/00_setup_a_react_app.md

 If you have a look at it right now, you'll see a `package.json` file and a `.git` folder.

-You can have a look at your `package.json` file - it will contain all the stuff you entered above.
+You can have a look at the `package.json` file - it will contain all the stuff you entered above.

-This isn't enough yet - you'll want a few more things to make your app work.
+This isn't enough yet - you'll want a few more things to make the app work.

-First you need a folder structure: in your root add a `public`, a `src` and a `dist` folder.
+First you need a folder structure: in the app root add a `public`, a `src` and a `dist` folder.

 #### The public folder